-HORIZON-CL4-2022-SPACE-02-54: Copernicus downstream applications and the European Data Economy contribution per project 3.00 million would allow these outcomes to be addressed appropriately.
+Specific conditions Expected EU contribution per project The EU estimates that an EU contribution of between EUR 2.00 and 3.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 9.60 million.
 Type of Action Innovation Actions